Certified Pesticide Applicator Study Materials

 - The National Applicator Certification Core Manual;

-- The State of Alaska Pesticide Regulations in Title 18, Chapter 90 of the Alaska Administrative Code.
+- The State of Alaska Pesticide Regulations (PDF 122K) in Title 18, Chapter 90 of the Alaska Administrative Code.

 ALL APPLICATORS, REGARDLESS OF CATEGORY, MUST BE ABLE TO PERFORM MATHEMATICAL CALCULATIONS